societe-generale/aikit/README.md

 ### AutoML

-Aikit contains an AutoML part which will tests several models and transformers for a given dataset.
+Aikit contains an AutoML part which will test several models and transformers for a given dataset.

 For example, you can create the following python script `run_automl_titanic.py`:
 ```python